Pitch Craft Guide to Media Pitching: Secure Press Coverage31st October 2018 / All, Blog, How To

 For more Pitch Craft advice, including tips on subject lines and how to build long term relationships, sign-up to my email newsletter for tips on PR that PAYS.
 You’ll also be the first to hear about my online workshops and PR training courses.
-My next Pitch Craft media pitching workshop takes place 12 February 2019 in Exeter.
+My next Pitch Craft media pitching workshop takes place 16 July 2019 in Bristol.

 In the meantime, good luck and here are some tips from me on making the most of your press coverage: 20 ways you can amplify your press coverage.